What is the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act)?

 Who enforces the Jeanne Clery Act and what are the penalties for noncompliance?

 The United States Department of Education is charged with enforcing the Clery Act and may level civil penalties against institutions of higher education or may suspend them from participating in federal student financial aid programs.
-Complaints of violations should be filed with DOE regional offices.
+Complaints of violations should be filed with Department of Education regional offices.
+Fines are significant and are anticipated to increase annually.
+See 34 CFR 668.84(a)(1) for the current fine amount per violation.